tavignesh/tavignesh/README.md

 ***
 <br><br>
-*NOTE: 'Most Used Languages' or 'tools used'  or any other info does not indicate my skill level or anything like that, it's just a github metric of which languages I have the most code on github's Public Repositories.<br>Also the commits are only indicating my public repositories, i have more than 10 times in my private ones...*
+*NOTE: 'Most Used Languages' or 'tools used'  or any other info does not indicate my skill level or anything like that, it's just a github metric of which languages I have the most code on github.*
 <br>
 <p align="center">
   Visitor Counter<br>